nadiamariduena/python-intro-2024-privat/z_1_R-A-W-X_FILE-mods__FILE-ops.md

 f.write('i deleted all of the context.txt content') f.close() # 🔴 Failure to close the file properly can lead to issues like resource leaks or data not being fully written to the file in certain circumstances.

+#
+# B
+# 🔴 You use a with statement, which automatically handles opening and closing the file.

 ```